JonmarCorpuz/SecondBrain/Google Cloud/Cloud Storage.md

 ## Standard

-* Has no minimum storage duration
-* Used for frequently used data or data that's needed only for a short period of time
+* Used for frequently used data (Hot data) or data that's needed only for a short period of time
+* No minimum storage duration

 ## Nearline Storage

-* Has a minimum storage duration of 30 days
-* Used for objects that's read or modified once a month on average
+* Used for objects that's read or modified once a month
+* Minimum storage duration of 30 days

 ## Coldline Storage

-* Has a minimum storage duration of 90 days
 * Used for objects that are read or modified at most once a quarter
+* Minimum storage duration of 90 days

 ## Archive Storage

-* Has a minimum storage duration of 365 days
 * Used for objects that are accessed less than once a year
+* Minimum storage duration of 365 days
+* Commonly used for archiving, disaster recovery, and other use cases where the data will be accessed less than once per year and will be stored for at least 365 days

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)